-Overall Assessment: $0.5 \times \text{End of Subject Examination} + 0.5 \times \text{Contin}$ nuous Assessment Examination is adopted to assess students on the overall understanding and the ability of applying the concepts.
+0.5 × End of Subject Examination + 0.5 × Continuous Assessment

+Examination is adopted to assess students on the overall understanding and the ability of applying the concepts.
 It is supplemented by the tests, assignments and laboratory reports which provide timely feedbacks to both lecturers and students on various topics of the syllabus.

-Student Study Effort Class contact: Expected Lecture 33 Hrs. ■ Tutorial 6 Hrs.
-Other student study effort: Self Study 45 Hrs.
+Pass Condition In order to pass this subject, students must obtain a Grade D or above for total marks comprising the above assessment components AND successfully complete the Online Tutorial on Academic Integrity (OTAI) on or before week 4 of the semester.
+Student Study Effort Expected ■ Lecture 33 Hrs. ■ Tutorial 6 Hrs.
+Other student study effort: ■ Self-Study 45 Hrs.
 Case study report preparation and presentation 21 Hrs.
 Total student study effort 105 Hrs.
 Reading List and References 1.
 I. Moir amd A.G.
 Seabridge, Design and Development of Aircraft Systems - An Introduction, First Edition, AIAA Education Series, 2004.
-References 2.
-Richard De Neufville.
+2. Richard De Neufville.
 Airport Systems: Planning, Design, and Management, McGraw-Hill, 2003.
 3. Jon D. Fricker and Robert K. Whitford, Fundamentals of Transportation Engineering: A Multimodel Systems Approach, Prentice-Hall, 2004.
-4. Helfrick A, Principles of Avionics, 7th Edition, Avion 2012. ics Communications,
+4. Helfrick A, Principles of Avionics, 7th Edition, Avionics Communications, 2012.